Family Who Lost Daughter To Cancer Hosts "Dancing & Donuts" Playdate For Patients At Lurie Children's Hospital

-CHICAGO (CBS) — A local couple whose daughter lost her battle with cancer is giving back, and at the same time making sure other families stay strong.
+CHICAGO (CBS) — A local couple whose daughter lost her battle with cancer is giving back and at the same time making sure other families stay strong.

 Scott and Pammy Kramer’s daughter, Maddie, was diagnosed with cancer when she was only 2 1/2 years old.
 Maddie lost her battle less than a year later, but her parents say they’ve learned life doesn’t stop with cancer.
-Throughout her battle, Maddie never stopped playing, singing, or dancing.
+Throughout her battle, Maddie never stopped playing, singing or dancing.

-Now Scott and Pammy are giving back at Lurie Children’s Hospital, with the mission of making the inpatient hospital experience as joyful as possible for young cancer patients.
+Now Scott and Pammy are giving back at Lurie Children’s Hospital with the mission of making the inpatient hospital experience as joyful as possible for young cancer patients.

 Maddie loved dancing, so they hosted a “Dancing & Donuts” playdate at Lurie Hospital on Wednesday.